Mark D. Smith, President

 Meredith Gallogly, Manager of Programs

-Meredith runs our Plant Sale, teaches numerous workshops, produces our eNews, and helps to manage programs overall.
+Meredith joined Grow Native in 2014 as our very first paid staff person.
+She runs our Plant Sale, teaches numerous workshops, produces our eNews, and helps to manage programs overall.
 She received her BA from Smith College in Biological Sciences.
 An avid plant observer, she has been exploring the flora of metro Boston's region for much of the past decade.
 You definitely want to go on one of her plant walks!

 Volunteers of the Year